 Professor Michael French

-- Professor of Economic and Social History (Economic & Social History)
+- Emeritus Professor, Economic and Social History (Economic & Social History)

 - US Business History and Economic History since 1850

 - Development of sales representatives: marketing functions and careers in UK since 1800

 - White-collar earnings and careers, 1870-1930s

 - 2007-2008 Associate Dean(Research), Faculty of Law, Business and Social Sciences

 - Fellow of the Academy of Learned Societies for the Social Sciences

 - 2004-2008 Senate Assessor on Glasgow University Court

 - 2007 Chair of Subject Panel for Economic and Social History, ESRC Postgraduate Studentships Interim Recognition Exercise